-Guilin - Guilin is one of China's most stunning and panoramic cities and was founded during the reign of the first Chinese empire, the Qin Dynasty.
+Guilin - Guilin is one of China's most stunning and panoramic cities, founded during the reign of the first Chinese empire, the Qin Dynasty.
 It is renowned for the unique beauty of the mountains that fringe it.
 Guilin developed as a trading town due to the building of the Ling Canal which links the important Pearl and Yangtze River systems.

-Day 11: Guilin - Yangshuo
+Day 17: Guilin - Yangshuo

-Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo, where you will spend 1 night.
+Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo, where you will spend 2 nights.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.
 These are small cruise boats usually holding approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
+As it is so popular, there are generally many boats at the docks -

+please be reassured that the cruise itself will be scenic and relaxing as the boats cruise past unspoilt countryside.
 Usually, the boats depart at 9am from the dock located a 1-hour drive from your hotel.
 However, when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.
 Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
 There are electric carts offered by private vendors which can be organised at your own cost.

 In Yangshuo, visit the local markets.
-An optional Sanjie Liu Impression's show is available this evening (time permitting, payable locally).
+This evening, there is an optional Sanjie Liu Impression light and sound show (time permitting, payable locally).

-Li River - Pass tranquil farming and fishing scenes and picturesque villages as you cruise down the Li River.
+Li River Cruise - You will pass tranquil farming and fishing scenes and picturesque villages as you cruise down the Li River.
 The main attraction is the stunning limestone karsts that tower above the river creating a magical landscape of mountains and water.
 The unique and natural beauty of this region has for centuries been an inspiration to Chinese artists and poets alike.